Geert Versnick

-Geert Versnick (born 15 December 1956) is a Flemish liberal politician and member of Open Flemish Liberals and Democrats.
+Geert Versnick (15 December 1956 – 8 November 2025) was a Flemish liberal politician who was a member of Open Flemish Liberals and Democrats.
 He was a Member of the Belgian Chamber of Representatives from 1994 until 2010.
-He has a degree in laws from the Ghent University.
+Versnick had a degree in laws from the Ghent University.

 From 2006 to 2012 he was OCMW president and schepen (member of the municipal executive) in Ghent.
-Since 2012 he is deputy (member of the provincial executive) of East Flanders.
+From 2012 onwards, he was deputy (member of the provincial executive) of East Flanders.

+Versnick died on 8 November 2025, at the age of 68, after suffering from lung cancer.